-SEC Commissioner Hester Peirce issued a dissenting statement regarding the settlement.[9]
-The dissent argued that the rule's rigid application in this case fails to distinguish between genuine misconduct and technical violations, particularly when neither the "past contribution nor [the covered associate's] present solicitation had any nexus to the ongoing fees received by [the adviser]."

-Peirce's dissent highlights concerns about the distinction between a contribution to a government official and the solicitation of government entities in other states.
-The dissent emphasized that the enforcement was excessive, particularly because the contribution did not influence the government to select Obra Capital as adviser to the fund.
-Specifically, Peirce wrote that "no rational connection" exists between fees received from a past investment decision and a later contribution to a different official, especially in cases involving closed-end funds, as in this settlement, where investors cannot withdraw their money for the life of the fund, rendering the prior decisions irreversible.
+One Commissioner issued a dissenting statement (Dissent) regarding the settlement.
+The Dissent argued that the rule's rigid application in this case fails to distinguish between genuine misconduct and technical violations, particularly when neither the "past contribution nor [the covered associate's] present solicitation had any nexus to the ongoing fees received by [the Adviser]."
+The Dissent highlighted concerns about the distinction between a contribution to a government official and the solicitation of government entities in other states.
+The dissenting statement emphasized that the enforcement was excessive, particularly because the contribution did not influence the Adviser's selection.
+Specifically, "no rational connection" exists between fees received from a past investment decision and a later contribution to a different official, especially in cases involving closed-end funds (as in this settlement), where investors cannot withdraw their money for the life of the fund, rendering the prior decisions irreversible.